Emurasoft/emurasoft.github.io/en/dlg/find/index.md

 ## Incremental Search check box

-When this is checked, the search immediately starts as you type in theFind drop-down list box.
+When this is checked, the search immediately starts as you type in the **Find** drop-down list box.

 ## Search All Documents in the Group check box